e2b-dev/llm-code-interpreter/README.md

 2. Upload your files there and make them public
 3. Tell ChatGPT to download that files using curl

-> Right now the URL needs to be just http, not https.

 ### Downloading files from plugin
 1. Tell ChaGPT to upload its files to S3 bucket using curl

-> Right now the URL needs to be just http, not https.

 ## What is e2b?
 [E2B](https://www.e2b.dev/) is the company behind this plugin.
 We're building an operating system for AI agents.
 A set of low-level APIs for building agents (debugging, auth, monitor, and more) together with sandboxed cloud environments for the agents where the agents can roam freely without barriers 🐎.